discsoftron/W1TTL-Rig-Control/README.md

 ## Configuration

 Editing `rig.py` or `export_log.py`, you will see where you can change the relay GPIO pins (if needed) as well as any file names at the top of the program.

-## Credits

-Please e-mail the author, Anthony Girasoli, W1TTL, with any comments or suggestions at tron@girasoli.org.